changeworld/azure-docs.ja-jp/articles/active-directory/active-directory-v2-devquickstarts-wpf.md

 <properties
-pageTitle="Azure Active Directory v2.0 .NET ネイティブ アプリ | Microsoft Azure" description="サインインに個人の Microsoft アカウントと職場/学校アカウントの両方を使用する .NET ネイティブ アプリを構築する方法を説明します。"
+pageTitle="Azure Active Directory v2.0 .NET Native App | Microsoft Azure" description="How to build a .NET native app that signs users in with both personal Microsoft Account and work or school accounts." services="active-directory" documentationCenter="" authors="dstrockis"
-services="active-directory"
-documentationCenter=""
-authors="dstrockis"